saritasa-nest/django-import-export-extensions/docs/extensions.rst

 Force import
 ------------

-This package provides *force import* feature.
-When force import is enabled, then rows with errors will be skipped and rest of the rows will be handled.
+This package includes a "force import" feature.
+When enabled, rows with errors will be skipped, and the remaining rows will be processed.

 Admin page
 ^^^^^^^^^^